dstackai/dstack/docs/docs/reference/dstack.yml/task.md

 </div>

 If you run the task, `dstack` first provisions the master node and then runs the other nodes of the cluster.
 All nodes are provisioned in the same region.
+It is recommended to use a [fleet](../../concepts/fleets.md), as in this case all nodes are provisioned into a cluster placement group for better connectivity if the backend supports this feature.

 > `dstack` is easy to use with `accelerate`, `torchrun`, and other distributed frameworks.
 All you need to do is pass the corresponding environment variables such as `DSTACK_GPUS_PER_NODE`, `DSTACK_NODE_RANK`, `DSTACK_NODES_NUM`,